SEND Information Report for 2023/2024

 - If a child comes into school with a specific need, the school nurse will provide the relevant staff with training.
 The school also has trained first aiders within school.

-- We promote and celebrate excellent attendance with class certificates and end of year awards.
+- We promote and celebrate excellent attendance.

 - Parents are supported and school will send texts or ring home to query a child’s non-attendance at school.